-Management, 3-year, General Regulations Our online program plans can assist you in selecting the courses needed to fulfill your program requirements.
+University Diploma Our online program plans can assist you in selecting the courses needed to fulfill your program requirements.

-Management, 3-year, Post Diploma, General Regulations Counselling Services offers an assessment website, Mapping Your Future.
+Counselling Services offers an assessment website, Mapping Your Future.
 Athabasca University has also developed program learning outcomes that describe the career options that may be available to you upon graduating.

-Management, 4-year, Post Diploma, General Regulations The degree conversion provision is available to Athabasca University students who have been awarded a three-year AU degree and wish to convert to a four-year degree.
+The degree conversion provision is available to Athabasca University students who have been awarded a three-year AU degree and wish to convert to a four-year degree.
 Students with the three-year AU Bachelor of Administration degree may convert that degree into the four-year Bachelor of Management program.
 For more information about this regulation, please review the Undergraduate Degree Conversion from Three- to Four-Year Program Policy.

-University Certificate Students who hold a recognized first degree in a field outside of business or management and who wish to obtain an AU undergraduate degree in a different subject area, must apply under the second undergraduate degree regulations.
+Students who hold a recognized first degree in a field outside of business or management and who wish to obtain an AU undergraduate degree in a different subject area, must apply under the second undergraduate degree regulations.
 These students may transfer up to 50 per cent (60 credits) into the four-year degree program, based on course work in the first degree that is applicable.
-Preparatory (100
+Preparatory (100 a degree in administration, business, commerce, or management; or a degree with a major or concentration in administration, business, commerce, or management; or any equivalent program from Athabasca University or another university.

-Post-Baccalaureate Certificate level) credits cannot be used to fulfill the requirements of a second undergraduate degree.
+Search Undergraduate Calendar level) credits cannot be used to fulfill the requirements of a second undergraduate degree.

-Archived Program Regulations Students will not be accepted into the Bachelor of Management program if they have
+Students will not be accepted into the Bachelor of Management program if they have